Jan Mattsson – Executive Director

-Pierre Moreau-Péron – Director of Human Resources
+Pierre Moreau-Péron – Director of the Human Resources Practice Group

 Pierre Moreau-Péron joined UNOPS in January 2010 and has extensive experience in HR, including 20 years in the private sector, mostly in the communications sector in Europe and Africa.
 Before joining the UN, he was the international HR Director for Wanadoo, the second largest internet provider in Europe.
 Since 2004, he has led the Learning and Career Management Branch of UNFPA, New York.
 He is a graduate in Political Studies from Sciences Po Paris, France.

 Email Pierre Moreau-Peron